sedenardi/sandersdenardi.com/src/pages/2019-04-17-private-ssh-tunnel-service/index.md

 - developing APIs for mobile apps
 - building webhook integrations with 3rd parties

 They work by establishing a secure connection (an SSH tunnel) between your machine and a publicly accessible machine, which then forwards any requests meant for your machine to you.
-There are several services that provide this functionality, such as <a href="https://ngrok.com/" target="_blank">ngrok</a> and <a href="https://serveo.net/#intro" target="_blank">Serveo</a>, but you may wish to set up your own for any variety of reasons (price, security).
+There are several services that provide this functionality, such as [ngrok](https://ngrok.com/) and [Serveo](https://serveo.net/#intro), but you may wish to set up your own for any variety of reasons (price, security).

 This guide will describe: